kasiamak/hashbrown/posts/hitchhikers-guide-to-hashtags.md

 ## Summary

 By using the right hashtags strategically, you can achieve organic growth and maximize your Instagram reach.
-Implement a mix of low, medium, and high competition hashtags, tailor them to your niche, and track their performance using Hashbrown's advanced analytics.
-Now that you've mastered the basics, it's time to ace your hashtag strategy and unlock the true potential of your Instagram account!
+Implement a mix of low, medium, and high competition hashtags, tailor them to your niche Now that you've mastered the basics, it's time to ace your hashtag strategy and unlock the true potential of your Instagram account!